jsaltmd/School_District_Analysis/README.md

 - Scores by school spending

-	*The corrected report data shows slight increase in 	spending compared to the initial data as shown 	below:*
+	*The corrected report data shows slight increases in 	spending in the first three spending ranges (per student) compared to the initial data as shown below:*

 	Initial report: